French Verbs That Take 'Être' as Their Auxiliary Verb

 Ils sont allés. > They went.
 Elles sont allées. > They went.

-3. Verbs are conjugated with être because they are intransitive (have no direct object).
-However, six of these verbs can be used transitively (with a direct object), and when this happens, they need avoir as the auxiliary verb.
+Verbs are conjugated with être because they're intransitive (have no direct object).
+However, you can use six of these verbs transitively (with a direct object), and when this happens, they need avoir as the auxiliary verb.

 Mnemonic Devices for Learning Être Verbs: Dr and Mrs Vandertramp

-There are certain French verbs which require être as the auxiliary verb in the passé composé and other compound tenses, and students sometimes have a hard time remembering them.
-There are 14 common verbs plus numerous derivatives which take être, and their derivatives usually do too.
+Certain French verbs require être as the auxiliary verb in the passé composé and other compound tenses, and students sometimes have difficulty remembering them.
+There are 14 common verbs plus numerous derivatives that take être, and their derivatives usually do too.
 For example, entrer is an être verb, as is its derivative rentrer.
-Generally speaking, all of the verbs indicate a particular kind of movement, either literal or figurative - lesson on être verbs.
+Generally speaking, all of the verbs indicate a particular kind of movement, either literal or figurative.

 Intransitive verbs

-One very important thing to remember is that verbs only use être when they are intransitive (do not have a direct object):
+One important thing to remember is that verbs only use être when they are intransitive (don't have a direct object).

 • Je suis passé à huit heures vs J'ai passé la maison.